FallerS/FallerS.github.io/_posts/2021-01-15-second_post.md

 ## Building the Module fin_pack
 We can easily manage all the functions from blog post 1 and this blog post if we integrate them in one module and import this module for future work.
 All functions will be saved in one .py file which we will name fin_pack.
-Remember to include all dependencies like pandas, numpy etc.
+Remember to include all dependencies like pandas, numpy etc in the module.

 We can import the package  fin_pack at the beginning of our work to get access to the functions. in the module, e.g. **import fin_pack as fipa** allows us to use the summary function and all other functions as **fipa.summary_stats(ind[['Smoke', 'Fin', 'Food']])**